fungenomics/NB-FOXR2/code/09-ChIP.md

 ![](/project/kleinman/bhavyaa.chandarana/from_hydra/2023-05-NB-FOXR2/public/figures/09//plot-motifs-1.png)<!-- -->

 Reorder the bars to group the motif types together, and rank by adjusted p-value within each of the groups.
+This is the final plot used in the publication.

 ```r